maltob/DiskSlaw/README.md

 # DiskSlaw
 DiskSlaw is a tool for mass wiping of disks whether they be mechanical or solid state.

+#### This project is archived, I no longer have the hardware to maintain and test the various hardware configurations.

 ### Motivation
 I wanted a solution that would:
  * Use the most appropriate wiping method for a media